PHP: Handle error "Everything up-to-date" when pushing

 👋 Welcome to the Stackhero documentation!

-Stackhero offers a ready-to-use PHP cloud solution that provides a host of benefits, including:
+Stackhero offers a ready-to-use PHP cloud solution with a range of advantages:

-• Deploy your application in seconds with a simple git push.
+- Deploy your PHP application to production in just a few seconds with a simple

-• Enjoy peace of mind with automatic backups, one-click updates, and straightforward, transparent, and predictable pricing.
+- Benefit from automatic backups, one-click updates, and straightforward, transparent, and predictable pricing.

-• Get optimal performance and robust security thanks to a private and dedicated VM.
+- Enjoy optimal performance and enhanced security thanks to a private, dedicated VM tailored for your applications.

-Save time and simplify your life: it only takes 5 minutes to try Stackhero's PHP cloud hosting solution!
+Save time and streamline your workflow—it only takes 5 minutes to try Stackhero's PHP cloud hosting solution!

 If Git displays Everything up-to-date and you do not see your changes deployed, it is likely you forgot to commit your changes.
 To resolve this, run: